 Patients and designated providers who hold valid authorizations but aren’t entered into the database will have an affirmative defense to criminal prosecution if they possess no more than four plants and six ounces of usable marijuana.
 They may purchase only in accordance with the laws and rules for non-patients.”

-On July 24, 2015, post-traumatic stress disorder (PTSD), and traumatic brain injury, were added to the state’s list of qualifying medical conditions.
+On July 24, 2015, post-traumatic stress disorder (PTSD), and traumatic brain injury were added to the state’s list of qualifying medical conditions.

 On July 01, 2016, Washington’s new medical marijuana regulation bill, the Cannabis Protection Act, goes into full effect in an effort to integrate, the medical and regulated recreational markets.
-The Act aims to clarify the definition of “medical use of marijuana”, in addition to creating a voluntary state patient authorization database — medical marijuana patients who register with the database, will be afforded a tax break on the cost of the medical marijuana.
+The Act aims to clarify the definition of “medical use of marijuana”, in addition to creating a voluntary state patient authorization database — medical marijuana patients who register with the database will be afforded a tax break on the cost of the medical marijuana.

 The Washington Department of Health (DOH) is responsible for implementing the infrastructure and rules for regulation of, the Consultant Certification Program, Authorization Database, and Product Compliance.
 The DOH is also responsible for consulting with the Liquor and Cannabis Board about the requirements for retail store’s medical marijuana endorsements; as well as for preparing and structuring the continuing education material for health practitioners authorizing the medical use of marijuana by patients with a debilitating medical condition.
-Finally, the DOH is also responsible for making recommendations to the legislature, on the requirements for establishing medical marijuana speciality clinics.
+Finally, the DOH is also responsible for making recommendations to the legislature, on the requirements for establishing medical marijuana specialty clinics.

 “Washington’s Medical Marijuana Law” — CHAPTER 69.51A RCW

 69.51A.030 Acts not constituting crimes or unprofessional conduct—Healthcare professionals not subject to penalties or liabilities.